Ballybrack: Amenities

 Ballybrack has a post office, a newsagent, a petrol station, two public houses, three barber shops, a café, a pizza restaurant, dry cleaners, two pharmacies, and a small shopping centre.
 There are also two Roman Catholic churches in the area.

 Transport

-The area is well served by a number of different transport links, with Dublin Bus and Go-Ahead Ireland running a number of services from the city centre and Dun Laoghaire town centre which serves the locality.
+The area is well served by a number of different transport links, with Dublin Bus and Go-Ahead Ireland running the 7, 7A, 7B, 45, 45A, 45B and 111 services from the city centre and Dun Laoghaire town centre which serves the locality.
 Killiney DART station (originally Killiney and Ballybrack station, until 1921) is a 12-minute walk from the village and the Luas Green line stops at Cherrywood and Brides Glen are a 20-minute walk and both serve the city and a number of southside suburbs.

 The N11 primary route and the M50 orbital motorway both have exits close to Ballybrack.

 Education

-Local schools include St. John's, Scoil Cholmcille and Our Lady of Good Counsel, while the local Gaelscoil is Gaelscoil Phádraig, which continues to grow year-on-year from a modest start in 1995.
+Local schools are St. John's and Scoil Cholmcille, while the local Gaelscoil is Gaelscoil Phádraig, which continues to grow year-on-year from a modest start in 1995.
 The area is also served by a nearby co-educational secondary school, St Laurence College.